When the press believed Liverpool were signing a fictional player

 So, frankly, we’re outraged that apparently nobody in any of these organisations’ sports departments were watching the show to be able to point out that Baptiste didn’t actually exist.

-And we were outraged again recently when showing Dream Team – and other 90s football TV shows – to university students, who had literally no idea what it was.
+And we were outraged again a few years ago when showing Dream Team – and other 90s football TV shows – to university students, who had literally no idea what it was.
 What has the world come to?!

 “Oops!” was the response from The Times sports editor Keith Blackmore, while Hayters said they were “undertaking an urgent investigation into the matter”.